 Aquatic communities generally and amphibians in particular stand at the forefront of the current biodiversity crisis, with large numbers of declining and extinct species.
 Recent attention in disease ecology has focused on how changes in community structure can affect pathogen transmission and disease.
 The dilution effect hypothesis suggests that biodiversity loss can lead to increases in human and wildlife disease levels.
 We have found that both amphibians and snails vary considerably in their susceptibility to Ribeiroia infection.
 As a result, changes in aquatic community structure can strongly influence the levels of parasite transmission.
 For example, tadpoles of American toads (a sensitive species) raised alongside gray treefrogs (an insensitive species) exhibited fewer malformations and higher survivorship than toads raised alone or with another toad tadpole (see Johnson et al. 2008).
 In similar work with the human pathogen Schistosoma mansoni, we found that a higher diversity of snail species, which act as first intermediate hosts, led to a reduction in successful infections and a lower production of cercariae, the stage infectious to humans (Johnson et al. 2009).

 Current and forecasted increases in temperature will likely have profound effects on host-parasite interactions (Rohr et al. 2011).
 Because of their small size and high metabolic efficiency, parasites are expected to respond more strongly to increases in temperature than are their hosts.
-We predict that increases in temperature will enhance and concentrate flatworm infections in early spring when larval amphibians are most vulnerable, leading to an increase in malformations and mortality (see Paull and Johnson 2011).
+We predict that increases in temperature will enhance and concentrate flatworm infections in early spring when larval amphibians are most vulnerable, leading to an increase in malformations and mortality (see Paull and Johnson 2011; Paull et al. 2012).
 To investigate the effects of climate change on disease, we are using two novel and complementary approaches.
 First, a combination of lab experiments and outdoor mesocosms will be used to determine how increases in temperature control amphibian development, parasite production, and their interactions.
 Second, using latitude and elevation as independent surrogates for shifts in climate and precipitation, we are conducting intensive sampling along latitudinal and elevational gradients to indirectly forecast the effects of shifting climate on disease.